lookitsmidge/jamesmartlandNNLAssessment/Challenges/Design/README.md

 # Design Challenge

-Using the [mtcars](/mtcars.csv) dataset, produce two different designes to show how you would present the data on a page in a web application.
+Using the [mtcars](/mtcars.csv) dataset, produce two different designs to show how you would present the data on a page in a web application.
-* Deisigns can be UML or other markup.
+* Designs can be UML or other markup.
-* Designed can be hand drawn.
+* Designs can be hand drawn.
 * Designs should be added to this folder of the repository.
-* Add a breif description of you designs below.
+* Add a brief description of you designs below.

 # Descriptions